 I was in the studio at 6:00 AM to prepare my palette.
 I had to scrape-down the entire surface.
 Most mornings I take a pause to gather my thoughts before starting to paint, but yesterday I plunged right in.
 I couldn’t wait to pick up the brush.

 Things were going great when I put down the brush to study my work.
 Blah!
 Awful.
 I wasn’t seeing anything.
 I resolved to continue and pushed on but things eventually bogged-down entirely.
 Finally, I wiped off the morning’s work.
-An hour’s work wasted.
+A morning’s work wasted.

 I had some coffee and tried to shake it off.
 Some days are just bad days.
 When I was younger, I would have shutdown the studio for the rest of the day and looked for something useful to do.
 I have learned a few tricks over the years and know how to work around problems.
 So I kept painting as usual.